GMP Environmental Monitoring for Pharmaceutical Clean Rooms

 Next, the presentation details the benefits, the regulatory requirements and the testing requirements for a comprehensive Environmental Monitoring Program.

-A description of Action and Alert Levels follows along with a discussion of how these levels are determined for a particular facility.
+Description of Action and Alert Levels follows along with a discussion of how these levels are determined for a particular facility.
 Corrective and Preventative Actions are defined.
 All current air monitoring systems for the measurement of non-viable particulate are fully reviewed.
 All current air and surface monitoring systems for the measurement of microbial contaminants in the clean room are discussed in detail.
-The subject of clean room contamination due to personnel is discussed.
+The subject of cleanroom contamination due to personnel is discussed.